fersfeir/fersfeir/README.md

 - 👋 Hi, I’m @fersfeir
 - 👀 I’m interested in computers
 - 🌱 I’m currently learning django
-- 💞️ I’m looking to collaborate on odoo
-- 📫 How to reach me at niux.com.ar

 <!---
 fersfeir/fersfeir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.